rinalim/KeyMapper/README.md

 # KeyMapper
-Auto Key Mapper for AdvMame and FBA
+Auto Key Mapper for AdvMame and FinalBurn